mason-lee19/News-Dashboard/README.md

 - Once data is uploaded, dashboard just needs to pull and process the data in order to summarize

+- Stock data will be pulled from yfinance and alpaca api to update tracked stocks on the dashboard * Done
+  - YF is used for daily data while alpaca is better for 2D - 5Yr, without a subscription we can't pull current day data from alpaca

 # Dashboard gui design

 ![Dashboard gui](attachments/News-Dash-GUI.png)